ucsb-cs9/s25/_lab/lab01.md

 We will define the Vulnerability attributes as follows:

-* **CVE** - str that represents the unique CVE identifier of the vulnerability.
-Your program should ensure this field will be stored as a Python alpha-numeric string, with the same format as is stored in MITRE (two dashes separating three sections of the identifier CVE-2025-31910).
+* **CVE** - `str` that represents the unique CVE identifier of the vulnerability.
+Your program should ensure this field will be stored as a Python alpha-numeric string (all capital letters), with the same format as is stored in MITRE (two dashes separating three sections of the identifier, e.g., CVE-2025-31910).
-* **CWE** - str that represents the MITRE weakness classification of the vulnerability.
+* **CWE** - `str` that represents the MITRE weakness classification of the vulnerability.
-* **year** - int that represents the release year of a vulnerability.
+* **year** - `int` that represents the release year of a vulnerability.

-You will write a constructor that allows the user to construct a Vulnerability object by passing in values for all of the fields.
-Your constructor should set these attributes with the value None by default.
+You will write a constructor that allows the user to construct a Vulnerability object by passing in values for all of the fields. **Your constructor should set these attributes to the value `None` by default.**

 * `__init__(self, cve, cwe, year)`